Integrative Medicine | Lifestyle Medicine

 An ever expanding emergent curriculum

 The medical information around menopause is changing rapidly.
-The curriculum will not be up-to-date but also customizable to what the group needs.
+The curriculum will not only be up-to-date but also customizable to what the group needs.

 Why you will love this program